-- 1.1 The annual accounts for the 2018/19 financial year summarise the Council transactions during the year and its position at the year end of 31 March 2019.
-Under the local Authority Accounts (Scotland) Regulations 2014, the Council is required to prepare an annual Statement of Accounts and Section 12 of the Local Government in Scotland Act 2003 requires that these accounts are prepared in accordance with the proper accounting practices. - 1.2 These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2018/19 ("the Code"), supported by International Financial Reporting Standards (IFRS).
-These are issued jointly by the Chartered Institute of Public Finance and Accountancy (CIPFA) and the Local Authority (Scotland) accounts Advisory Committee (LASAAC) and are designed to give a "true and fair view" of the financial performance of the Council. - 1.3 The accounting policies to be adopted by North Ayrshire Council are reviewed on an annual basis in line with the CIPFA Code and submitted to the Audit and Scrutiny Committee for review in advance of the financial statements being prepared. - 1.4 Following changes in the Code of Practice on Local Authority Accounting a number of changes have been made to the accounting requirements in relation to Financial Assets.
-The definition of Financial Assets has been broadened and the basis on which credit losses or impairment costs are calculated has been changed.
-Any resultant costs will be charged to the Comprehensive Income and Expenditure Statement (CIES), although these are not anticipated to be material.
+- 1.1 The annual accounts for the 2020/21 financial year summarise the Council transactions during the year and its position at the year end of 31 March 2021.
+Under the local Authority Accounts (Scotland) Regulations 2014, the Council is required to prepare an annual Statement of Accounts and Section 12 of the Local Government in Scotland Act 2003 requires that these accounts are prepared in accordance with the proper accounting practices. - 1.2 These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2020/21 ("the Code"), supported by International Financial Reporting Standards (IFRS).
+These are issued jointly by the Chartered Institute of Public Finance and Accountancy (CIPFA) and the Local Authority (Scotland) Accounts Advisory Committee (LASAAC) and are designed to give a "true and fair view" of the financial performance of the Council. - 1.3 The accounting policies to be adopted by North Ayrshire Council are reviewed on an annual basis in line with the CIPFA Code and submitted to the Audit and Scrutiny Committee for review in advance of the financial statements being prepared. - 1.4 There have been no material changes to the accounting policies for 2020/21.